[

 IWCF Level 3 certification is valid for 2 years

-Courses are delivered in Osbourne Park, Perth, WA at a modern conference centre with convenient facilities and parking.
-Training at other locations is available on request for larger groups.
+In-person courses are delivered in Osborne Park, Perth, WA at a modern conference centre with convenient facilities and parking.
+Training at other locations can also be arranged for larger groups.

 How to book